Narthur/ohc-handbook/Section 2.md

 	minimum of 400 on each individual score on the Scholastic Aptitude Test (SAT).

-5. Students from foreign countries must meet one of the
+5. Students from foreign countries must meet one of the following:
-	following:

-	a.
 	Completion of grades 7-12 in English in an English- speaking country.

-	b.
-Have a minimum of one of the following:
-		* TOEFL score of 550 (190 on a computer based		score or 79 on an internet based score).
-		* Michigan Test of English score of 80%.
-		* ACT English score of 17.
+	Have at least a TOEFL score of 550 (190 on a computer based		score or 79 on an internet based score), Michigan Test of English score of 80%, or ACT English score of 17.

 All students are expected to uphold the policies and standards of Ouachita Hills College as a Seventh-day Adventist institution.
 OHC reserves the right to deny admission based on its inability to meet the student’s educational needs and objectives.